Skip to main content

 These plans aim to optimize educational achievement by taking every facet of the student’s learning needs into account.
 With a personalized education plan, students can overcome academic challenges and enjoy the best education possible.

-5. Identifies Accommodations and Modifications needed for Special Education
+5. Identifies Accommodations and Modifications Needed for Special Education

 Students with identifiable disabilities require accommodations and modifications that can aid their learning process.
 With psychoeducational evaluations, educational professionals can identify these accommodations, which may include administrative or instructional accommodations in some cases.